renatocaliari/contornos/docs/en/contornos.md

         * ```ABC organization.XYZ product.implementation.frontend```.

 ## Reason for existing (’Why?’)
-The reason for existing tells why an contorno exists.
+The reason for existing tells why a contorno exists.
 The contornos are aligned and nested by it.

 Rules:
 * the statement must be made from the perspective that the contorno meets and, preferably, measurable.
 In the case of the largest contorno, the organization, the statement of the reason for existing must be made from the perspective of the audience that the organization serves.
 In the case of other contornos, they can be from the external or internal audience, depending on the contorno.